Get world class leadership coaching

 How do you improve transparency?
 You can start by:

-• Providing a quick recap of what was discussed in leadership meetings (without revealing sensitive information or details that should remain confidential)
+• Providing a quick recap of what was discussed in leadership meetings (without revealing sensitive information or details that should remain confidential).

-• Setting specific and measurable goals for your own team, and highlighting how those connect to higher-level business objectives
+• Setting specific and measurable goals for your team, and highlighting how those connect to higher-level business objectives

 2. Make expectations clear.

-While you want to avoid micromanaging, it’s obvious that there’s room for more clarity between supervisors and their employees.
+While you want to avoid micromanaging, it’s obvious there’s room for more clarity between supervisors and their employees.

 • Specific